Refinements to the prime number theorem for arithmetic progressions: Introduction and statement of results

 as the sum of a ``primary main term'' and a ``secondary main term'', leaving

 as an ``error term''.
-This perspective is implicit in Linnik's work on the least prime $p\equiv a\pmod{q}$ \cite{Linnik}.
-In light of our piecewise definition of $\lambda$, this perspective accommodates all ranges of $q$ and $x$ under our consideration, regardless of whether $(\beta_1,\chi_1)$ exists.
+A similar perspective is implicit in Linnik's work on the least prime $p\equiv a\pmod{q}$ \cite{Linnik}.
+In light of our piecewise definition of $\lambda$, this perspective accommodates all ranges of $q$ and $h$ under our consideration, regardless of whether $\beta_1$ exists.